spatie/guidelines.spatie.be/content/code-style/laravel.md

 # Laravel Style Guide

-## General Guidelines
+First and foremost, Laravel provides the most value when you write things things like Laravel intended you to.
+If there's a documented way to achieve something, follow it.
+Whenever you do something differently, make sure you have a justification for *why* you didn't follow the defaults.

-### Casing
+## General PHP Rules

-First and foremost, code style must follow PSR-1 and PSR-2.
+Code style must follow [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-2](http://www.php-fig.org/psr/psr-2/).
 Generally speaking, eveything string-like that's not public-facing should use camelCase.
 Detailed examples on these are spread throughout the guide in their relevant sections.

 ## Configuration